10 Weird Facts About the Milwaukee Public Museum

 The remains of what is believed to have been a princess of the ancient and mysterious Mound Builders were unearthed by Sam Barrett during excavations of Aztalan.
 She is one of only a few burials discovered in what was once a thriving Northern outpost for the Middle Mississippian people.

 Unlike any other remains found in Wisconsin, these were adorned in shells from as far away as the Gulf of Mexico.

 The princess of Aztalan was on display at the museum until 1973, when she was removed due to controversy over the disturbance of Native American burials.

 One Guy Was Used for 4 Different Mannequins

 Milwaukee Public Museum exhibit designer Thomas Shea.

-In a video on the creation of the new Crossroads of Civilization, exhibit designer Thomas Shea says he’s undergone a full body cast four times over the years for the creation of various people around the museum.
+In a video on the creation of the Crossroads of Civilization exhibit, designer Thomas Shea says he’s undergone a full body cast four times over the years for the creation of various people around the museum.

 Most recently, Shea was cast for the Persian archer.
 He now battles beside his brother, who was cast for the Greek hoplite in the early 90s.

 Where else can you find him?